jpatel4se/MongodB_python_repo/week1/README.txt

 Initialize a new dict with a single key, "animals" whose value is the list "dog", "cat", "zebra" and assign the entire expression to variable named "things" things={"animals":["dog", "cat", "zebra"]}
-Video -Python for loop with lists
+#Python for loop with lists

-#Initialize array
+Initialize array
 array1 = ['One', 'Two', 'Three']
 array2 = []